shwina/still-magic/_en/automate.md

 -   And there we have it: a fully automated, reproducible data analysis pipeline

-{% include problems-exercises.md topic="using variables in Make" %}

 ## How Can I Document My Update Rules? {#s:automate-doc}

 -   Every well-behaved program can print a help message